 This gluten-free coffee cake topped with fresh peaches, blueberries, and crumble topping is one of my favorite ways to incorporate fresh fruit into baked goods.
-This easy gluten free peach coffee cake recipe comes together in no time and is made with simple ingredients.
-Coffee Cake is a simple cake served with coffee (hence the name).
+This easy gluten free peach coffee cake recipe comes together in no time and is made with simple ingredients with the most amazing texture.
+Coffee Cake is a simple cake served with coffee (hence the name) and is still packed with delicious flavors.
 It does not actually contain any coffee.

 - Recipe Ingredient Notes